CS5704-VT/Course/Project/Project1/PM1.3.md

 ### __Final Report__ (9%)

 The final report provides a formal overview of your project and the items completed.
-The report must be no more than 10 pages (including references) and follow the International Conference on Software Engineering (ICSE) formatting guidelines (see the [MS Word](https://www.acm.org/binaries/content/assets/publications/word_style/interim-template-style/interim-layout.docx), [Latex](https://www.acm.org/binaries/content/assets/publications/consolidated-tex-template/acmart-primary.zip), and [Overleaf](https://www.overleaf.com/gallery/tagged/acm-official#.WOuOk2e1taQ) templates).
+The report must be no more than 10 pages and follow the International Conference on Software Engineering (ICSE) formatting guidelines (see the [MS Word](https://www.acm.org/binaries/content/assets/publications/word_style/interim-template-style/interim-layout.docx), [Latex](https://www.acm.org/binaries/content/assets/publications/consolidated-tex-template/acmart-primary.zip), and [Overleaf](https://www.overleaf.com/gallery/tagged/acm-official#.WOuOk2e1taQ) templates).
 The final project report must contain the following:
     *  a relevant _title_ and all group members listed as _authors_;
     *  the _abstract_ providing a paragraph overview of the project;
     *  an updated _introduction_  to define the problem and motivate the project solution;
     *  a _motivating example_ to provide a scenario of how your project would be used and why it is relevant to the problem you tried to solve;
     *  a _background_ to define any key terms or concepts related to your work (if applicable);
     *  an updated _related work_ citing relevant work and tools, including the novelty of your project;
+    *  a section providing insights on the _requirements elicitation results_, outlining how they motivated your solution;
+    *  a section providing details on the _usability study_, explaining what you learned and how it impacted the system design;
     *  a description of the _implementation_ design decisions, processes, and testing approach;
-    *  a section reflecting on the _use of AI_: including why you did or did not use it, tools used, challenges faced, things AI did well and didn't do well, etc.;
+    *  a section reflecting on the _use of AI_: including why you did or did not use it, how it was used, which AI tools were used, challenges faced, things AI did well and didn't do well, etc.;
     *  a _discussion_ explaining possible opportunities for future extensions and limitations of your project;
     *  a _conclusion_ revisiting the problem statement and project work completed;
     *  and _references_ (required to include).